-The following video shows how to find the Surface Area of a Cone When Not Given the Slant.
+The following video shows how to find the surface area of a cone when not given the slant height.

-Problem: A cone-shaped roof has a diameter of 12 ft. and a height of 8 ft.
-If roofing material comes in 120 square-foot rolls, how mant rolls will be needed to cover this roof?
+Example 1: A cone-shaped roof has a diameter of 12 ft. and a height of 8 ft.
+If roofing material comes in 120 square-foot rolls, how many rolls will be needed to cover this roof?

 This video shows the derivation of the formula for the Surface Area of a Cone.

-This video shows how to derive the formula for the surface area of a cone.
+How to derive the formula for the surface area of a cone?

 In this lesson, we’ll take a cone, slice it, squash it, dissect it, and figure out a formula for its surface area.